 “The AMA welcomed and supported the proposed changes, but it’s now Oct.
 1, and CMS has left physicians without any guidance or assurances that they will be capable of meeting program requirements before the end of the year,” AMA President Steven J. Stack, MD, wrote in a statement.

 “As a result, many physicians who were counting on this flexibility will be subject to financial penalties under the rules currently in place,” he added.

 Meanwhile, AMA points to many physicians who have bailed on meaningful use thanks to “a pervasive lack of faith in the overall program.”

-Indeed, AMA held a town hall meeting focused on electronic health records this past week in Masschusetts.
-Among the opinions and anectdotes voiced by the physicians in attendance:
+Indeed, AMA held a town hall meeting focused on electronic health records this past week in Massachusetts.
+Among the opinions and anecdotes voiced by the physicians in attendance:

 “I find myself at this stage of my life looking at issues not only as a physician but as a patient.
 I’m concerned that my outstanding doctors are being forced to spend more time on activities that do not enhance their ability to care for my health but actually interfere with that goal,” said Henry L. Dorkin, MD, vice president of the Massachusetts Medical Society.

 “We thought it was going to be a wonderful way to showcase how great what we were doing was,” said family physician Kate Atkinson, MD.
 “But we discovered it was the opposite.
 They asked us to do things we weren’t doing that actually impeded patient care rather than helping.

 “We successfully attested every year for meaningful use since 2011,” Atkinson added.
 “We then attested for meaningful use Stage 2 in 2014 for Medicare, were audited and the entire process took 19 months and has cost (our practice) tens of thousands of dollars.”